 - Blurred vision

-Look out for these symptoms in children especially, as they may not be able to recognize the symptoms as a concussion but rather another feeling.
+Look out for these symptoms in children especially.
+They may not be able to recognize the symptoms as a concussion but rather another feeling.

 Concussions and Vision Problems